wp-plugins/events-made-easy/readme.txt

   }
 * Bugfix: when canceling a booking via the cancel url, the mail being sent contained the free spaces info from before the cancel, it was sent too early in the process
 * Bugfix: event placeholders were not being replaced in booking mails (they were replaced in attendee mails)
+* Bugfix: make sure you can require the first name to be completed if wanted

 = 1.5.35 =
 * Bugfix: RSVP placeholders in multibooking mails were not being correctly replaced